-- A. The Employees Appeals Board, as established pursuant to Title 51 Section 1001 et seq. of the Cherokee nation Code Annotated shall have the power and duty to hear employer appeals of TERO decisions denying certification of the employer as an Indian owned economic enterprise.
-The Employee appeals Board shall have the power to either affirm or reverse the TERO Certification decision, but will not have the power to award any other form of remedy in the cases brought to this title. - B. The Employee Appeals Board shall have the power to create rules as may be necessary to perform the duties and functions delegated to the Employee Appeals Board herein. - 1.
-If a hearing is requested by ht Board, an individual, an employer, or union pursuant to this section, a written notice of the hearing shall be given to all concerned parties stating the nature of the hearing and the evidence to be presented. - 2.
-The notice shall advise such parties of their right to be present at the hearing, to present the testimony of witnesses and other evidence and to be represented by counsel at their own expense.
+A. The Administrative Appeals Board, as established pursuant to 51 CNCA § 1001 et seq. shall have the power and duty to hear employer appeals of TERO decisions denying certification of the employer as an Indian-owned economic enterprise.
+The Administrative Appeals Board shall have the power to either affirm or reverse the TERO certification decision, but will not have the power to award any other form of remedy in the cases brought under this title.

+B. The Administrative Appeals Board shall have the power to create rules as may be necessary to perform the duties and functions delegated to the Administrative Appeals Board herein.

+C. If a hearing is requested by the Board, an individual, an employer, or union pursuant to this section, a written notice of the hearing shall be given to all concerned parties stating the nature of the hearing and the evidence to be presented.

+D. The notice shall advise such parties of their right to be present at the hearing, to present testimony of witnesses and other evidence and to be represented by counsel at their own expense.